-Since I do not rely on mobility aids, it’s difficult for me to get one of the official mobility accessible dorms on my college campus.
+Since I don’t use traditional mobility aids like a wheelchair or mobility cane full time, it’s difficult for me to get one of the official mobility accessible dorms on my college campus.
 I’m not complaining about this though, because I’ve been able to come up with lots of solutions that help me hack my own accessible dorm that can accommodate my mobility and balance related deficits associated with Chiari Malformation.
 Here are my tips for how to hack an accessible dorm and how to make a dorm accessible for chronic pain.

 Have the bed adjusted

 By default, the beds at my college are raised to be about four and a half feet above the ground.
 While this is great news for people who want an abundance of storage under their bed, it is less great for people who don’t want to jump in and out of bed or risk falling over.
 I made a maintenance request my first day back at school for my bed to be adjusted to a lower height and was there for when it was adjusted so that I could decide what height I wanted.
 It’s much easier to get in bed now, especially since I don’t have to worry about running into the metal frame.

 - Seven Things I Tell My College Suitemates About My Disability

 - Tips For Dealing With Back Pain In College

 While some dorm showers have a built in shower chair, the dorm I have this year does not.
 After nearly falling in the shower a few times, I decided to get a shower chair at the local Walgreens that ended up fitting my dorm shower perfectly.
 I store the chair against a wall in my dorm when not in use and dry it off with a towel when I am finished with it.
 It might be the smartest thing I’ve bought this year.